BCIS 2610: Introduction to Computers in Business

 EXAM STUDY GUIDES --

-There are lots of possible exam questions posted inside the BCIS 2610 folder on the College of Business’ S-drive, accessible either from a CoB Lab (not UNT General-Purpose Labs) or using a CoB VM machine image.
+These are posted inside the BCIS 2610 folder on the College of Business’ S-drive, accessible either from a CoB Lab (not UNT General-Purpose Labs) or using a CoB VM machine image.

 GRADED ANSWER SHEETS --